ModelEarth/community/README.md

 1. Test output normalization for [Sankey chart](../io/charts/sankey/) using the [USEEIO API Examples](/community/resources/useeio/)

 1. Output [All the Places](https://www.alltheplaces.xyz/) into zip folders.

+These could reside in our forked repo with the zip files Kathryn Winglee generated:
-Save in [zip/io/data](https://model.earth/zip/io/) folders where demographics .json and .md files reside.
+[zip/io/data](https://model.earth/zip/io/) folders where demographics .json and .md files reside.
+(or save in community-data repo.)

 1. Expand upon [county-based results](../localsite/info/) to provide zipcode-based industry lists. - [Details](industries)